ggalisky/portfolio_mm/_pages/about.md

 “A great man doesn't seek to lead.
 He's called to it.
 And he answers.
 And if your answer is no, you'll still be the only thing I ever needed you to be. - Dune

 "Out of the future that is not yet, into the present that is just becoming, back to the past that no longer is." - St. Augustine's definition of time in "Helmet For My Pillow" by Robert Leckie

+"A society grows great when old men plant trees whose shade they know they shall never sit in" - Greek proverb